 Availability and Monitoring:

 - Continuous monitoring of all service components (infrastructure and application) is deployed to proactively identify any component or service trending towards failure or approaching capacity.

-- CA best-of-breed monitoring solutions are deployed.
+- Best-of-breed monitoring solutions are deployed.

 - Supplemented with vendor-specific diagnostic tools where appropriate.